-Implementation of the requirements of registration and coordination and keeping minutes of meetings of the Company's Board of Directors.
+Implementation of the requirements of registration, coordination and preservation of the minutes of meetings of the Company's Board of Directors.

-The Secretary of the Board shall establish a special register for the minutes of the Company's Board meetings, and special registers for the minutes of the Board's committees meetings.
+The Secretary of the Board shall establish a special register for the minutes of the Company's Board meetings, and special registers for the minutes of the Board's committees' meetings.
 Each register includes information of the agenda, date, place, and the start and closing hours of each meeting.
 Each meeting is serially saved per each year.
 Additionally, special files were established to maintain the minutes of meetings as well as any discussions and deliberations.

-Members of the Board and Board Committees are provided with the agenda of each meeting supported by the relevant documents within a sufficient time to allow members of the Board to examine the agenda items.
-Minutes of the meeting are signed by all the attending members.
-Minutes of meetings conducted by circulation shall are signed by all members of the Board.
+Members of the Board and Board Committees are provided with the agenda of each meeting supported by the relevant documents within a sufficient time to allow members to examine the agenda items.
+Minutes of the meetings are signed by all those in attendance.
+Minutes of meetings conducted by circulation shall are signed by all members.
 The Secretary coordinates and distributes the information among members of the Board and other stakeholders.